openhwgroup/cva6/mk/uvmt/README.md

-Tool-specific Makefiles for teh CORE-V-VERIF UVM Verification Environment
+Tool-specific Makefiles for the CORE-V-VERIF UVM Verification Environment
 ==================================
 This directory contains a set of simulator-specific Makefiles.
 The Makefile selected is controlled by the `CV_SIMULATOR` shell environment variable.